Validation

 });Body Validation

-The body key is used to validate the request body data, as well provide type safety for the request body data.
+The body key validates request body data and provides type safety for the request body:

 import { } from "@zayne-labs/callapi";